 Every house I had ever lived in was so particular about its food, and especially when the food involved me.
 I felt like one of those little mice who has to figure out the right button to push before its food will drop down into the cup.
 Caged and begging.
 That’s how I felt sometimes.

-This is Summer’s weakness.
+This is Summer’s shortcoming.
 In other respects, Summer is ‘The Every Child’.
 Like any child, she needs to learn to move on after great loss.

 When Summer describes the vegetable garden where her aunt died, she is also describing her aunt.
 The garden was practical.